Where did the name Cain’s Quest come from?

 The Labrador wilderness can get quite cold in early March.
 Racers have had to drive through temperatures as cold as -40 degrees Celsius.
 Of course, many of the checkpoints communities have also experienced unseasonably high temperatures during this time as well so temperatures and weather that time of year is hard to predict.

 Do participants have to purchase their own gas?

 Yes, participants will be responsible for purchasing their own fuel along the event course at community checkpoints.
 Participants can purchase fuel from local gas stations.
-For 2018, fuel will also be available for pre-purchase at Sail Lake checkpoint.
+Gas is sometimes available at remote checkpoints but must be purchased in advance.
 Participants are encouraged to bring a sufficient fuel supply to successfully travel each leg of the race.